18 Refreshing Mint Recipes

 3. Mint syrup

-This simple mint syrup requires only 4 ingredients, 10 minutes of prep time, and it’s brilliant for sweetening and adding a lovely mint flavor to your drinks.
-It’s easy, economical and doesn’t contain artificial flavor, preservatives or food coloring.
-Why not to serve it with lovely mint ice cubes? : )
+This simple mint syrup requires only 4 ingredients and 10 minutes of prep time, and it’s brilliant for sweetening and adding a lovely mint flavor to your drinks.
+It’s easy, economical, and doesn’t contain artificial flavor, preservatives, or food coloring.
+Why not serve it with lovely mint ice cubes? : )

 Top view of a glass full of mint syrup, mint leaves and ice.